Myths and Facts About Influenza

 Myth: There is nothing you can do if your child gets the flu.

 Fact: Know the symptoms.
 If your child does get sick, contact your doctor immediately to discuss treatment options.
-Antiviral drugs can make the illness milder, make your child feel better faster, and may also prevent serious influenza complications.
+Prescription antiviral drugs can make the illness milder, make your child feel better faster, and may also prevent serious influenza complications.